ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ==**DynamoDB**==
 	a. is a "fully managed" service.
 	b. cannot be added to auto scaling group.
+	**DynamoDB Streams:** If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
+Immediately after an item in the table is modified, a new record appears in the table's stream.
+AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.

 **DynamoDB auto scaling** uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
 This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
 When the workload decreases, Application Auto Scaling decreases the throughput so that you don’t pay for unused provisioned capacity.
 **AppSync** use appsync with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time.
 **Amazon DynamoDB Accelerator (DAX)**